sonejostudios/XYMatrix/README.md

 ![screenshot](https://raw.githubusercontent.com/sonejostudios/XYMatrix/master/xy.png "XYMatrix controlled with Cadence XY-Controller")

-It takes one input (mono) source and spread the sound between 4 ouputs acording to the xy position.
+It takes one input (mono) source and spread the sound between 4 ouputs according to the xy position.

 Use an XY controller for best workflow (e.g Cadence XY-Controller, Midi XY-Controller,...)